emacsmirror/csv2ledger/README.md

 (setq c2l-csv-columns '(date _ type description sender payee amount _))
 ```

+If you set `c2l-csv-columns` in your init file, keep in mind that the column labels are symbols, not strings.

-Note that I have a `type` field in this list.
-In my CSV files, this field indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. By default, `csv2ledger` itself does not do anything with the `type` field, but with some additional configuration, you can make use of such extra information in several ways, as discussed below.
+Note that I have a `type` field in this list, which is not in the list of "meaningful" fields just above.
+You can, in fact, add any field to `c2l-csv-columns` that you like.
+By default, `csv2ledger` does not do anything with such user-defined fields, but with some additional configuration, you can make use of them in several ways, as discussed below.

+In my CSV files, for example, the `type` column indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. I use this information to capture ATM withdrawals, as discussed below.

 ## Running the conversion ##